 The Town of High River continues to work with the Government of Alberta and our partners to rebuild and recover from the June flood.
 Residents, business owners and property owners are encouraged to visit this page often for information and news related to flood recovery, mitigation and renewal programs, services and initiatives.

-For news and updates check out the latest issue of the Town Crier (July 18)
+For news and updates check out the latest issue of the Town Crier (January 13, 2017)

 Click on a topic below to expand:

 Immediately following the 2013 flood, assessments were conducted for surface and underground infrastructure including roads, sidewalks, pathways, sewer lines and water mains.
 The Town is currently engaged in a multi-year major infrastructure repair and replacement program.

 In the fall of 2013 the Town of High River initiated a Downtown Area Redevelopment Plan (ARP).
 Aspects of this plan are being used in the restoration of High River’s downtown.

 Work includes necessary repairs to underground utilities that were damaged in the flood.
 Additionally, the Town is taking this opportunity to make streetscape improvements to sidewalks, lighting and landscaping.